kip2/sqcr/README.md

 ## Prerequisites

+Please note that `sqcr` currently only supports MySQL databases.
+Ensure that your database and queries are compatible with MySQL.

 Before using `sqcr`, you need to set up a `.env` file with the following format for your database connection:

 ```
 DATABASE_URL=mysql://<user-name>:<password>@<host>:<port>/<database-name>
 ```

-Please note that `sqcr` currently only supports MySQL databases.

 ## Usage

+`sqcr` currently only supports MySQL.

  To use `sqcr`, simply pass the file containing your SQL queries as an argument to the command line.

+ Ensure that the queries in the file are compatible with MySQL.
 For example:

 ```bash
 sqcr query-file.sql